EvanStrittmatter16/Portfolio/docs/syllabus.md

 ## Wellness

+College can be stressful, and it’s important to support the physical and mental well-being of ourselves and others even as we work to learn challenging new material in courses like this one.
+That means getting some food, sleep, exercise and relaxation even during crunch time!
+If you find that you are in need of help or overwhelmed by this class, don’t hesitate to reach out to any of the course instructors or the Academic Deans at academicdeans@g.hmc.edu.
+We will work with you to develop a plan for success in this course.

 Please let me know in advance of a missed class if possible, or as soon as you can after the fact.
 I also know that a variety of events in life can take priority over individual class meetings.
 If an event in your life, public or private,is creating conflicts with class, please feel free to discuss it with me.

 ## Belonging

 Everyone who is registered for this course belongs here and has valuable contributions to make to our class.
 Our diversity of backgrounds, experiences, and viewpoints will enrich the classroom, and our mutual respect will enable us to feel comfortable making mistakes and learning from them.

+## Title IX Notification

+Harvey Mudd College is committed to providing an environment free of all forms of discrimination and sexual harassment, including sexual assault, domestic violence, dating violence, and stalking.
+If you (or someone you know) has experienced or experiences any of these incidents, know that you are not alone.
+I am available to talk to you if you are in need although I am obligated to report any contraventions of Title IX to the HMC Title IX Coordinator, Jennifer Alanis (jalanis@hmc.edu).
+If you want to speak to someone confidentially, the following resources are available on and off campus: the EmPOWER Center (909-607-2689), the Monsour Counseling Center (909-621-8202), the Project Sister Family Services’ 24-hr sexual assault hotline (909-626-4357, ask for HMC Advocates) and the McAlister Chaplains (909-621-8685).
+Additional information about your options is also available at https://www.hmc.edu/tix.